 This website is specifically designed with small unit Army leaders in mind.
-From initial "field testing" to implementing a comprehensive unit physical fitness training plan, armycombatfitnesstest.com has all the tools and resources you'll need to understand and train for the new Army physical fitness test.
+From initial "field testing" to implementing a comprehensive unit physical fitness training plan, armycombatfitnesstest.com has all the tools and resources you'll need to understand and train for the Army's new physical fitness test.

 Step 1 - Get familiar with ACFT Events, ACFT Standards, and ACFT Scoring